 - Then if I have time left, come the rest of my to-do’s.

 For morning people, I’m sure this prioritization list does not look that unfamiliar.
-For other, the concept of not just following a schedule or a list may seem to lack discipline.
-I used to be one of those later people, so changing my mind set is hard.
+For others, the concept of not just following a schedule or a list may seem to lack discipline.
+I used to be one of those later people, so changing my mind-set was hard.

 The bottom line is that physical and mental health can change everything, but you can adjust.
-These somewhat simple adjustment is part of what allows me to wake-up ready to positively approach each day.
+These somewhat simple adjustments are part of what allows me to wake-up ready to positively approach each day.

 Now it is your turn.
 Ask yourself, are you a slave to old ideas and habits or are you ready to change to the positive approach to living?
 So, pop out of bed and shout good morning and get after it.